jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/Best-Practices/Switch-between-Internal-and-External-DNLB.md

 ## Private Network Load Balancer

-- Private network load balancer only can be used in JD Cloud Intranet, and can forward client request having access permission to JD Cloud Intranet.
+- Private network load balancer only can be used in JD Cloud & AI Intranet, and can forward client request having access permission to JD Cloud & AI Intranet.
 Steps for creating private network load balancer are as follows:
-  Select**Not Purchase** EIP when creating load balancer, complete relevant resource configuration, and then a private network load balancer instance is created by default.
+  Select **Not Purchase** EIP when creating load balancer, complete relevant resource configuration, and then a private network load balancer instance is created by default.

   ![私网DNLB](../../../../image/Networking/Distributed-Network-Load-Balancer/DNLB-010.png)
 ## Public Network Load Balancer